Find The Slope Of The Line Graphed Below

 • Choose Clear Points: Always choose points on the line that have clear, integer coordinates.
 This will make the calculations easier and reduce the chance of errors.

 • Be Consistent with Subtraction: When calculating the rise and run, make sure to subtract the coordinates in the same order.
-For example, if you use (y₂ - y₁) for the rise, you must use (x₂ - x₁) for the run.
+Take this: if you use (y₂ - y₁) for the rise, you must use (x₂ - x₁) for the run.

 • Simplify the Slope: After calculating the slope, simplify the fraction if possible.
-For example, if the slope is 6/3, simplify it to 2.
+To give you an idea, if the slope is 6/3, simplify it to 2.

 • Use the Slope Triangle: Visualize a right triangle formed by the rise and run between the two points.
 The vertical side of the triangle represents the rise, and the horizontal side represents the run.